pp4rs/DEPRECATED-installation-guide/docs/python.md

 During the installation you will be asked whether you want Anaconda Python to be added to your PATH. **Click yes!**

-To verify that the correct version of Python has been installed and was made available in your PATH settings, open a **new** terminal interface and enter:
+To verify that the correct version of Python has been installed and was made available in your PATH settings, close your terminal and open a **new** terminal interface and enter:

 ```bash
 python --version